raae/bgraphic/src/html/articles/hello-world.md

 ---
 title: Hello World
-excerpt: My new year's resolution this year is this blog!
+blurb: My new year's resolution this year is this blog!
 publish: 2016-01-09
 ---